Exalt24/RataTutor/README.md

 2. **Make focused commits** that address specific issues
 3. **Push your branch** and open a Pull Request against `main`
 4. **Run the verification test** before requesting a code review

+### Development Guidelines

+- Follow Django and React best practices
+- Ensure all API endpoints have proper validation
+- Add tests for new AI conversation features
+- Update documentation for new endpoints
+- Test AI generation with various content types

 ## 🐳 Local Docker Test